geo-stanciu/go-utils/Readme.md

 ## Features

 - Prepared queries and parameters
-- Query parameter placeholders will be written as ? in all suported databses.
+- Query parameter placeholders will be written as ? in all suported databases.
 - Some alterations to the query will be made:
   - get dates as UTC
   - in Postgresql